 One feature I love is batch processing, where you can apply various effects to one file, save it, then apply those same effects to a “batch” of other files.
 This saves a ton of time.

-I highly recommend Audition for podcasting – and there are a ton of easy-to-follow tutorials to help you get started.
+I highly recommend Audition for podcasting – and there are a ton of easy-to-follow tutorials online to help you get started.

 Audacity is a free cross-platform audio editor.
 It’s commonly used for podcasting and has powerful features.
 One of the downsides is that it can be confusing to use when first getting started, but once you get the hang of it, it’s great.